MacPenguin

 8. Other devices?

 It depends on the device.
 If you want something bad enough, you could always write a driver for it. :) In general, if it is already supported by a particular Linux port, you won't have as much trouble getting it working as you would developing a driver from scratch.
-The Valkyrie framebuffer, SMC9194 Ethernet, and CUDA ADB drivers are examples of this, and reading them might be instructive in the sort of things you have to deal with when porting to 68k Macintosh.

-Section VI: Testing and Playing.
+Section VI: Testing and Playing

 1. Can I use Linux without damaging my important data?